-To adjust the rear cushion insert the screwdriver (service tool) butt end of the blade into the adjusting hole and then turn it in order to change the position of the toothed notch.
+To adjust the rear cushion insert the screwdriver (service tool) buttend of the blade into the adjusting hole and then turn it in order to change the position of the toothed notch.

-(7) How to Read the Tachometer (Applicable to the ATIB only)
+(7) How to Read the Tachometer (Applicable to the ATI-C only)

 A tachometer is provided so that the rider can easily maintain engine RPM sufficient to keep the engine within the power curve.

+The standard Vamaba AT1 C is designed to run best in the power.

-The standard Yamaha AT1B is designed to run best in the power range between 3,000 rpm and 7,000 rpm.
+The standard Yamaha AT1-C is designed to run best in the power range between 3,000 rpm and 7,000 rpm.

 Never lug your engine!
-It is recommended not to use red-zone 8,500 $\sim\!10,000\,$ r.p.m.
+It is recommended not to use red-zone 8,500 ~10,000 r.p.m.